w3f/polkadot-wiki/docs/general/dev-heroes.md

 ## Rookies and Heroes

 A rookie is a beginner or first-timer developer.
+Someone who has previous experience in programming but does not necessarily know about the Polkadot technology.

+The technology includes but is not limited to independent [Substrate](./glossary.md#substrate) chains and [ink! development](../build/build-smart-contracts.md#ink), and Polkadot-related tooling.
-Someone who has previous experience in programming, but does not necessarily know about the Polkadot technology.
-Rookies will need to learn about the Polkadot protocol, the Polkadot technology stack, Rust and Substrate, etc. so that they will be able to deliver the tasks required to be a Hero.
+Rookies will need to learn these concepts and tools so that they can deliver the tasks required to be a Hero.

 A rookie becomes a hero by continuously advocating for the technology used in the Polkadot ecosystem as well as spreading awareness and educating a broader audience about the technology.

-The technology includes but is not limited to independent [Substrate](./glossary.md#substrate) chains and [ink! development](../build/build-smart-contracts.md#ink), and Polkadot-related tooling.

 Depending on what you enjoy doing, you can become a hero by doing some of the following things: